Want to know when the best time to visit Bruges is? Don’t miss this step by step guide to help you plan your trip.

 - It’s also the quietest time in Bruges – ideal if you prefer to avoid the crowds and queues that come with travelling in peak season.

-Cons to Travelling to Bruges in Winter
+Cons to Travelling in Winter

 - It is cold.
 Like, really cold.
 Make sure you pack your suitcase full of warm clothing including gloves, scarves and hats.